vensko/pint/README.md

 **link** - must be either a full XPath expression, starting with // and searching for &lt;a&gt; elements, or a comma-separated list of words, expected to be found in a download URL.
 **XPath example:** *//a[contains(@href, '.zip') and contains(@href, 'x86')]*
 **Simplified syntax:** *.zip, x86*
+To scan link texts, wrap words in quotes: *.zip, "portable"
+Simplified queries are case-insensitive.
+At the moment this isn't true for FossHub though because of incorrect HTML structure on their website.

 **type** - all downloaded files are considered archives, unless this parameter is set.
 Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.